OAuth Client Configuration¶

 Client authentication using Client Secret can be done either through the “Authorization” request header, or through form-encoded parameters.
 Note that if both mechanisms are providing credentials, the “Authorization” header credentials are preferred and the credentials from the POST-body data are ignored.

-Authorization Request Header
+Authorization Request Header¶

-To authenticate a client through the Authorization request header, the client_id and password need to be encoded and provided as the value of the Authorization header.
-Encoding is the process of concatenating the client_id and client_secret with a “:” character between them, and base64-encode the result.
+To authenticate a client through the Authorization request header, the client_id and client_secret need to be encoded and provided as the value of the Authorization header.
+Encoding is the process of URL-encoding the client_id and the client_secret, then concatenating the results with a “:” character between them, and finally base64-encode the result.

 Example:

-When the client_id is ‘client-one’ and the client_secret is ‘nobodyknows’, then first the values need to be concatenated with “:” character:
+When the client_id is ‘client-one’ and the client_secret is ‘nobodyknows’, then first the values need to be URL-encoded and concatenated with “:” character:

 client-one:nobodyknows